luckyagarwal/HR-system/README.md

 # HR-system
-It is a GUI application to automate some intermediate steps in the Interview process by HR department of a company.
+It is a GUI application to automate some intermediate steps in the Interview process by the HR department of a company.